+44(0)1633 276003 [email protected]

 3 Have a Clear CTA

-Running an ecommerce site, with a gallery or brochure of items for sale?
-Make sure there are clear buttons to add those items to their shopping cart.
-Make sure people can access their cart at any time or alter the items they have in it.
+Are you running an e-commerce site, with a gallery or brochure of items for sale?
+Make it easy to add those items to their shopping cart — and to access their cart at any time or alter the items they have in it.

 4 Maintain an Updated Blog